beapdk/PelletierDeKoninck-B-QLSC612/README.md

 ### Analysis script and data

 You can follow the ```myanalysis.ipynb```run by jupyter notebook for full analysis rundown.
 This file can be found in the PelletierDeKoninck-B-QLSC612/script/ folder of this repos.
-Setting path : For data file, the file ```brainsize.csv``` can be found in the folder PelletierDeKoninck-B-QLSC612/data/ of this repo.
+For the data file needed, the file ```brainsize.csv``` can be found in the folder PelletierDeKoninck-B-QLSC612/data/ of this repo.

 ### Outputs expected